What is Black Mold (Stachybotrys)?

-There is more, usually, than tachybotrys when there is a mold problem present: and, so, m any of the symptoms of black mold present in a home or business are similar to any other type of mold.
+There are usually more molds, than Stachybotrys molds when there is a mold problem present: and, so, many of the symptoms of black mold present in a home or business can similar to any other type of mold.
 When indoors you may notice strange odor or smell; or, you might see visible mold, elevated humidity levels and/or excessive moisture within building materials.
 People might experience allergic-like symptoms such as dry/itchy eyes and throat, headaches, trouble breathing, increased mucus and/or other respiratory issues.
 Stachybotrys has also been associated with rare complications such as convulsions and hemorrhaging due to its ability to release mycotoxins in the air.
 In the same vein, is also possible there may be little or no symptoms due to the indoor air quality and still have black mold present.
-This is because stachybotrys is not easily airborne unless disturbed, which makes it of paramount importance to have an inspection done if you suspect moldl.
+This is because Stachybotrys is not easily airborne unless disturbed, which makes it of paramount importance to have an inspection done if you suspect mold.

 Symptoms of mycotoxin exposure: (examples)